codeonlyjs/website/content/guide/ssrServer.md

 Both classes have identical API with the only difference being that `SSRWorkerThread` loads an instance of `SSRWorker` on a NodeJS Worker thread and marshals calls to it.

-Worker threads are the mechanism CodeOnly uses to keep multiple server-side apps isolated.
+Worker threads are the mechanism used to keep multiple server-side apps isolated.

 To use the `SSRWorkerThread` class, first create an instance and call its `init` method: